ebowwa/acceleration-blog/_prompts/react_developer.md

 [ ] placeholder ridden code i.e. "// ... other necessary imports", "// ...other imports", "// ... other necessary imports", "    // ...existing code to read and convert markdown files...".
 These offer no value and only confuse the user.
 When you add this brevity to the code, you limit progress and frustrate the user.
 These are bad responses.
 It would be better to not respond than to add these to your responses.

+[x] use delimiters and output full code scripts in markdown

 ### Example of a Bad Response ### don't repeat these responses
 1.)
 ```